Matthew 4

 1Then Jesus was led up into the wilderness by the Spirit to be tempted by the devil.
 2And having fasted forty days and forty nights, afterward He was hungry.

-4But answering He said, “It has been written:
+4But answering, He said, “It has been written:

-‘He will give orders to His angels concerning You,
+‘He will command His angels concerning You,

-lest ever You strike Your foot
+lest ever You might strike Your foot

-against a stone.’b
+against a stone.’

 11Then the devil leaves Him, and behold, angels came and were ministering to Him.